dashbaord202401/888666-stackmates/README.md

 ## Strategy

-It is easier to edit or delete than to conceive and create. a
+It is easier to edit or delete than to conceive and create when getting started.

+Mastery is being able to delete as much as possible to achieve desired results.

 ## Experiments